Key Takeaways:

 Hostile work environment harassment occurs when the conduct is severe or pervasive.
 A hostile work environment can be created from just one incident if it is bad enough but more often is established from a pattern of ongoing behavior.
 For example, constant “jokes” about the Holocaust and religious slurs directed at a Jewish employee could create a hostile work environment based on religion.

 Protected Characteristics.
 Harassment at work is always unethical, but it is not always unlawful.
 The law prohibits harassment only when it is based on the victim’s membership in a “protected class,” a group of people with a certain protected characteristic.
-For example, harassing a fellow employee because they play with Legos is not illegal but harassing someone because they are black is illegal.
+For example, harassing a fellow employee for playing with Legos is not illegal, but harassing someone because they are Black is illegal.

 Harassment is considered a form of discrimination.
 All states and the federal government have laws that prohibit harassment as do some local governments, usually large municipalities like New York City.
 Under federal laws, protected characteristics include: